victordomingos/Pythonista/README.md

-# Pythonista
-My experiences with programming for iOS in Pythonista.

 ## THE NPK Weather App
 A little utility to check the weather forecast for the next few days.
 This version is custom made for iPhone, so it uses Pythonista 3.
 It makes use of